odoo/documentation/content/developer/howtos/rdtraining/J_reports.rst

     :alt: Print Menu Button

 You may have noticed or are wondered why our report template loops through a recordset.
-When our template is passed more than one record, it can produce one PDF report for all of the records.
+When our template is passed more than one record, it can produce one PDF report for all the records.
 Using the Print menu in the list view with multiple records selected will demonstrate this.

 Make a Report